harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/victorops-change-source.md

 To configure your VictorOps to send incident reports to the monitored service in Harness SRM, you'll need to obtain a webhook from the SRM monitored service.

-To copy the webhook URL from the monitored service:
+To copy the webhook URL from the monitored service, do the following:

 1. From the list of monitored services, select the monitored service in which you have created the VictorOps incident change source, and go to the **Configuration** tab.